-SusieWolff is a former British racing driver who has competed in the various competitions but never fulfilled her dream to compete in Formula 1.
+SusieWolff (born Stoddart) is a former British racing driver who has competed in the various championships but never fulfilled her dream to compete in Formula 1.

-She was born on 6th of December, 1982 in Oban, a small town in the Western Scotland.
+Susie Stoddart was born on December 6, 1982, in Oban, a small town in the Western Scotland.
 It wasn't surprising that this girl became interested in racing knowing that her father John Stoddart competed in the various motorbike events.
 As a girl, Susie competed in karting and was even named British Woman Kart Racing Driver of the Year in 1996.

 Next year, Susie Stoddart entered various karting competitions and was very successful.
 She has won many titles and again was named Woman Racing Driver of the Year.
 In 1998, she was awarded for the third time in a row after she has achieved quite good results at the national level.
 Over the years, her results were constantly improving and in the season of 2000, her last year in karting, Susie was named Top Female Kart Driver in the World.